KonstantinBes/redesigned-octo-journey/README.md

 # redesigned-octo-journey
-Student projects (labs) on the algorithms topic, using Python 3.
+Student labs on algorithms, using Python 3.